 Today I’m happy to bring you another before and after of an exterior eDesign transformation, we recently helped a fellow blogger Brooke Wegner (above) create with her house!
 Tricia Firmaniuk, my virtual assistant wrote this post:

-The dark reddish brown (below) was heavy, frumpy and dated, not at all a look that says a savvy mom and young family live here.
-Brooke admits it was hard to get past the colour and buy the house.
+The dark reddish brown (below) was heavy, frumpy and dated — not at all a look that says a savvy mom and young family live here.
+Brooke admits that at first it was hard to get past the colour and buy the house.
 She knew that painting the exterior was an absolute must.

 She also knew that finding just the right colour to work with the stone was going to be a challenge, so she enlisted Maria’s help with an eDesign consultation.